bmr-cymru/stratify/README.md

 # 1. Overview & Requirements
 ----------------------------

-tl;dr: run `stratify --text --target vda --kickstart /root/ks.cfg` in a root terminal on a live VM to install a system with Stratis as the root file system.
+tl;dr: run `stratify --target vda --kickstart /root/ks.cfg` in a root terminal on a live VM to install a system with Stratis as the root file system.

 To create virtual machines with a Stratis root file system using `stratify.py`